 Obstetricians and Gynecologists

-As most expats live in the Klang Valley, here is a list of recommended Ob-gyn in Kuala Lumpur.
+Given that most expats live in the Klang Valley, here is a list of recommended obstertricians and gynecologists (Ob-gyn) in Kuala Lumpur.

-To select a doctor, many of us rely on recommendations from friends or family.
-If you can’t get a recommendation that way, an online search can help.
+When selecting a doctor, many of us rely on recommendations from friends or family.
+If you can’t get a recommendation that way, searching online can help.

 Your gynecologist or women’s health specialist will assist you with your pregnancy, screen you for diseases, help you with family planning, and much more.
 And when you are pregnant, this person is the one who ensures that you and your baby are in the best possible health.